-- 1. There is a need for a unit transfer because of a change in household size and/or composition - 2.
-There is a need for a unit transfer based on the verified need for an accessible unit - 3.
+- 1. There is a need for a unit transfer because of a change in household size and/or composition. - 2.
+There is a need for a unit transfer based on the verified need for an accessible unit. - 3.
 There is a verified medical need for a different unit. - 4.
-There is a need for a unit transfer of a household that does not require the accessibility features of a unit in which they are living - 5.
-Household has lived in the current unit for at least one year and wishes to move to a different unit
+There is a need for a unit transfer of a household that does not require the accessibility features of a unit in which they are living. - 5.
+Household has requested and been approved for a VAWA split household transfer. - 6.
+Household has lived in the current unit for at least one year and wishes to move to a different unit.